- 1906-2007 (Creation)

 System of arrangement

-Files and items are arranged into four series: Manuscript music; Radio scripts, indexes, and notes; Publicity, correspondence, and various other documents; and Postmortem documents.
+Files and items are arranged into five series: Manuscript music; Radio scripts, indexes, and notes; Publicity, correspondence, and various other documents; Postmortem documents; and Audio and video recordings.

 Conditions of access and use area